WatchTree-19/WatchTree-19/README.md

 ### Hi, I'm Sandeep

 This is my open research page, feel free to reach out by email, if you feel I could help out!
-(Columbia University, alumnus), UK-based.
+(Columbia University, alumnus), UK/US-based.

 #### What I'm building